 If you are looking for impressive flower displays, beautiful paths, streams and acres to explore then Leonardslee Gardens is a great choice.
 You can also enjoy the vineyard and wallabies at Leonardslee.
-West Dean Gardens is a beautifully restored garden with glasshouses in the kitchen garden, an Edwardian pergola, orchard and a peaceful haven amongst the paths and bridges in the Spring Gardens.
+West Dean Gardens is a beautifully restored garden with glasshouses in the kitchen garden, an Edwardian pergola, an orchard and a peaceful haven amongst the paths and bridges in the Spring Gardens.

 Arundel Castle is home to the wonderful Tulip Festival every year and is well worth a visit to see the spectacular and brightly coloured displays of tulips.

-There are also many National Trust gardens that offer the perfect place for a family walk, dog walk or to enjoy a peaceful stroll.
-These include Wakehurst Place, Nymans and Sheffield Park.
+There are also many National Trust gardens that offer the perfect place for a family walk, dog walk or enjoy a peaceful stroll.
+These include Wakehurst, Nymans and Sheffield Park.
 Sheffield Park is well worth visiting in the Autumn months when the autumnal colours are out and you can enjoy the deep reds, browns and purples of the trees, a favourite being the beautiful red Acers.

 Explore our suggestions below to find out more information.

 West Dean Gardens are located in West Dean, a small village just North of Chichester.
-There is plenty to see, including the walled garden, greenhouses filled with an array of plants and herbs, a 300 foot long pergola, and lots of flint bridges over the stream running through the gardens.
+There is plenty to see, including the walled garden, greenhouses filled with an array of plants and herbs, a 300-foot long pergola, and lots of flint bridges over the stream running through the gardens.

 Address: West Dean Gardens, West Dean, Chichester, West Sussex, PO18 0RX

 Leonardslee Gardens are Grade I listed which offer up beautiful displays of rhododendrons, azaleas, magnolias and camellias.
 There is 240 acres to explore, consisting of parkland, forests, lawns, the rock garden and the large lake.
 Make sure to check out the wallabies in the wallaby enclosure too!